Open communication

-Socioeconomic Impact
+Socioeconomic impact

 The concept of Open Access to Communication Resources is central in the ongoing transformation of the communication market from a "vertically integrated" market with a few operators owning and operating everything between the physical medium and the end-user, to an "open horizontal market" with an abundance of actors operating on different levels and providing value added services on top of each other.

 Open Access is also a broad approach to policy and regulatory issues that starts from the question: what do we want to bring about outside of purely industry sector concerns?
-It places an emphasis on:

-empowering citizens, getting the best from public and private sector contributions and encouraging local innovation, economic growth and investment.
+It places an emphasis on empowering citizens, getting the best from public and private sector contributions and encouraging local innovation, economic growth and investment.

 It is not simply about making micro-adjustments to the technical rules of the policy and regulatory framework but seeking to produce fundamental changes in the outcomes that can be delivered through it.
 Since the advent of World Wide Web (WWW) in the early 1990s, the greatest advantage the web culture has brought about through dot-com boom-and-bust cycles is decentralization that has created more user-centric society, embracing diversity, practicality, voluntarism and egalitarianism in every field across the planet.

-Open Communication In the Workplace
+Open communication in the workplace

 Aside from the definition of open communication, for one to thoroughly understand the concept of open communication, there needs to be a clear distinction and understanding of the comparison between both open and closed communication and why each is better suited for different environments.
-In a work environment where teamwork and leadership collectively make choices and every person’s opinions and concerns are valued, open communication is best suited because “according to communication experts, this democratic type of communication ensures all stakeholders participate in the decision making and problem solving processes.”
-In comparison, closed communication is a non-democratic style of work environment “because it limits access to important information for employees, workers, and subordinates.”
+In a work environment where teamwork and leadership collectively make choices and every person’s opinions and concerns are valued, open communication is best suited because according to communication experts, this democratic type of communication ensures all stakeholders participate in the decision making and problem solving processes."
+In comparison, closed communication is a non-democratic style of work environment "because it limits access to important information for employees, workers, and subordinates."

 Among other environments, most commonly, open communication is extremely important in the workplace.
 Without open communication where colleagues speak both honestly and freely, miscommunication or altercations can happen as a result.
-Open Communication can prevent these events from happening because: “It expresses the job that needs to be done, employees learn how to be accountable, the team forms stronger relationships, and organizational problems stop worsening.”
+Open Communication can prevent these events from happening because: "It expresses the job that needs to be done, employees learn how to be accountable, the team forms stronger relationships, and organizational problems stop worsening."